 Science reveals that animals vary within their kinds, but no research shows animals evolving into new and more complex kinds of animals.
 Observable biology does not support molecules-to-man evolution.
 Extinct animals in the fossil record are just examples of biodiversity, not signposts along the hypothetical evolutionary origin of humanity.
 God created all kinds of land animals and man on the same day about 6,000 years ago.
 The record of many animals, extant and extinct, is preserved in the fossil record.
 But sedimentary layers containing billions of fossils are largely associated with the global Flood and post-Flood catastrophes.
 They represent the order of burial, not the evolution of life.

-It has been a superlative week as we’ve covered news about the freshest mammoth, the earliest bird, and the oldest water in addition to today’s feature on the earliest primate fossil.
+- It has been a superlative week as we’ve covered news about the freshest mammoth, the earliest bird, and the oldest water in addition to today’s feature on the earliest primate fossil.
 Be sure to watch next week to see what a chimp and a bonobo really have to say about the origin of human language and to learn how sturgeons—the fish from which caviar comes—have rocked the evolutionary boat.
-And who knows what else will be in the News?

 Remember, if you see a news story that might merit some attention, let us know about it!
 (Note: if the story originates from the Associated Press, FOX News, MSNBC, the New York Times, or another major national media outlet, we will most likely have already heard about it.)
 And thanks to all of our readers who have submitted great news tips to us.
 If you didn’t catch all the latest News to Know, why not take a look to see what you’ve missed?